-\\ A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, the remaining portion of Nautique Boat Company, Inc. "Boat Five (5) Year Transferable Limited Warranty" that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of Nautique Boat Company, Inc. "Boat Five (5) Year Transferable Limited Warranty" of 2006-2015 model boats that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
 The sale must be completed within the first five years.
-The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Nautique Boat Company, Inc.".
+The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc.".
 This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.

-NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.

-ORIGINAL OWNER:

-BOAT MODEL/TYPE:

-HULL NUMBER/CTC:

-NEW OWNER INFORMATION:

-NAME

-STREET / P.O.
-BOX

-CITY / STATE / ZIP CODE

-DATE PURCHASED / PHONE

-The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
-Submit it to Nautique Boat Company, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warranty
+NOTE: THIS TRANSFER DOES $\underline{\text{NOT}}$ INCLUDE THE ENGINE ORIGINAL OWNER: BOAT MODEL/TYPE: HULL NUMBER/CTC: NEW OWNER INFORMATION NAME STREET/P.O.
+BOX CITY/STATE/ZIP CODE PHONE DATE PURCHASED // As the second owner of the vessel, I recognize that this warranty covers parts and does not include labor.
+SIGNATURE The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+Submit it to Nautique Boat Comany, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warranty Department.

-NOTE: Upon verification, the warranty will transfer retroactive to the sale date.
+NOTE: Upon verification, the warranty will transfer retroactive to the sale date